01 of 08

 Michelin-Star Restaurants in San Sebastian

-Michelin give out stars to thousands of restaurants, but only incredibly highly regarded restaurants get two stars and a tiny minority of the very best get three.
-And there are three such Restaurants with Three Michelin Stars in San Sebastian, giving San Sebastian the highest number of Michelin stars per capital in the world!
+Michelin gives out stars to thousands of restaurants, but only incredibly highly regarded restaurants get two stars and a tiny minority of the very best get three.
+And there are three such Restaurants with Three Michelin Stars in San Sebastian, giving San Sebastian the highest number of Michelin stars per capita in the world!